 Melinda is one of those people who seems normal until she answers a question, and all of a sudden you realize that she has the BEST stories… and has had an incredibly full life before launching her startups (yes she’s a serial entrepreneur!)
 She was a news anchor, lived overseas, goes to adult summer camp with other entrepreneurs, and was at South by South West when Twitter launched.
 Melinda is smart, funny, and incredibly kind.
 We were in a MindShare cohort together and she won the “Coolest Technology Award,” out of a room full of the top CEOs in DC.

 So, if you’re entrepreneur-curious or have an interest in social and digital platform marketing, don’t miss Melinda’s answers to my questions below!
+You can also click here to look into internet statistics that can help you understand marketing needs and what trends you could aim for to make an impact.

 What inspired you to create your company?